-If you are at the stage you are thinking about moving out, please see below all the information you should need.
+If you are at the stage of thinking about moving out, please see below all the information you should need.

-If you are staying in the same house, in the same room, for the next academic year, you can keep your keys, but should put all of your belongings in your room, and insure fridges and freezers are emptied, and off, and propped open, and all food and rubbish is removed to prevent a pest problem.
+If you are staying in the same house, in the same room, for the next academic year, you can keep your keys, but should put all of your belongings in your room, and ensure fridges and freezers are emptied, turned off, and propped open; and all food and rubbish is removed to prevent a pest problem.
 Please note your belongings are not covered by landlord's insurances.

 We have created a check-list for your reference; this is not exhaustive, but is a good guidance of things which often come-up.
 This can be downloaded here.

 The most common issues we encounter relate to keys.

 You need to return your keys to the office by 5pm on the end date of your tenancy at the latest.